-Explores the political, economic, and intellectual history of women in the development of the United States from the early colonial era to the present day with special emphasis on their contributions as well as their problems.
+Units: 3.00 - UC:CSU 3.00 hours lecture weekly Explores the political, economic, and intellectual history of women in the development of the United States from the early colonial era to the present day with special emphasis on their contributions as well as their problems.
+Fulfills the U.S. History portion of the Title 5 American Institutions requirements.